...

 My 3 backups rule:

-• A version without slides
+• a version without slides,

-Remember, the audience is usually more forgiving than you think.
+The audience is usually more forgiving than you think.
 They want you to succeed, and how you handle unexpected situations often becomes a memorable part of your presentation.

 9. Use Stories and Examples That Stick